Supporting Students in Navigating LLM-Generated Insecure Code: Background Related Work

 \PP{Insecure Code Generation} Prior work~\cite{pearce2025asleep} has demonstrated that LLMs may generate \textit{insecure} code that developers may unknowingly integrate into production systems, potentially introducing vulnerabilities that adversaries can exploit.
-This is called a software supply chain attack.
-The generation of insecure code by LLMs stems from two primary factors: (1) insecure open-source projects for training and (2) intentionally-poisoned datasets for training (\ie poisoning attacks). \textit{First}, LLMs are trained on large corpora of open-source projects, particularly GitHub repositories, which inherently contain vulnerable or obsolete (in terms of security) code snippets.
+The generation of insecure code by LLMs stems from two primary factors: (1) insecure open-source projects for training and (2) intentionally-poisoned datasets for training (\ie poisoning attacks). \textit{First}, LLMs are trained on large corpora of open-source projects, particularly GitHub repositories, which contain vulnerable or obsolete (in terms of security) code snippets.
 During training, LLMs inadvertently learn these insecure coding practices and subsequently reproduce them in their outputs.
 Recent empirical studies revealed a significant proportion (approximately 40\%) of code snippets generated by a leading commercial LLM contain security flaws~\cite{pearce2025asleep}. \textit{Second}, LLMs exhibit susceptibility to deliberate poisoning attacks where adversaries strategically inject malicious code snippets into training datasets~\cite{aghakhani2024trojanpuzzle,yan2024llm}.
-Recent research has demonstrated the feasibility of such attacks, where attackers can manipulate pre-trained LLMs during fine-tuning by introducing carefully crafted poisoning data, ultimately causing LLMs to exhibit malicious behaviors such as generating vulnerable code for software developers. \autoref{fig:poisoning_example} shows a flow of poisoning attack.
+Recent research has demonstrated the feasibility of such attacks, where attackers can manipulate pre-trained LLMs during fine-tuning by introducing carefully crafted poisoning data, ultimately causing LLMs to exhibit malicious behaviors such as generating vulnerable code for software developers.
+Beyond feasibility, user studies confirm the real-world impact.
+Oh~\etal~\cite{oh2024poisoned} showed that developers using a poisoned coding assistant were more likely to introduce insecure code while overlooking the poisoning risk, and similar perception--behavior gaps have been reported for AI-assisted developers more broadly~\cite{perry2023users,sandoval2023lost}.
+These studies measure the threat among developers, whereas we target students as the future workforce and build a classroom measurement and feedback framework that surfaces this gap to both instructors and learners. \autoref{fig:poisoning_example} illustrates the flow of a poisoning attack.